 A global mid-sized logistics company was under increasing pressure.
 Legacy TMS and WMS systems were struggling to keep pace with customer expectations, while margin erosion from missed SLAs and manual exception handling was limiting reinvestment.
 What started as a technical refresh quickly evolved into a strategic modernization program led by the CTO and Head of Operations.

+By automating planning and routine operations, the company reduced costs and reinvested the gains in customer-facing capabilities rather than headcount.
 Instead of ripping out the legacy core, they exposed the business logic via APIs and wrapped it in a composable orchestration layer.
-This allowed them to integrate new services such as provider portals, forecasting models, pricing systems without having to rewrite the base.
+This allowed them to integrate new services such as provider portals, forecasting models, and pricing systems without having to rewrite the base.
 Within a year, they were no longer just “moving freight” but optimizing freight networks.

 The logistics department, once a cost center, began to generate new revenue: SLA-supported services, premium fulfillment, and real-time delivery guarantees for first-class customers.
 An initial push for modernization evolved into a platform business that moves goods with predictive control and monetized precision.